thedarredondo/data-science-fundamentals/README.md

 of those files in colab as well.
 Colab is user friendly, and its a standard environment for doing data analysis and machine learning.

 The course is broken up into Units.
-Within each unit there are 4 files, two of which are Notes: an Answer Key (AK) and Student Facing Notes (SF).
+Within each unit there are 4 files.

+- Two of those are Notes: an Answer Key (AK) and Student Facing Notes (SF).
 AKs are written to be viewed by educators and students alike.

-SFs have tasks and blanks spots for student answers.
-Educators are meant to guide students to an answer when doing a task, and students are intended to collaborate as much as possible on the tasks in SFs.
-Its possible students will be unable to reach a resonable or complete answer on their own; teacher's are to then step in with a lecture, with the help of the AK.
+SFs have tasks and blank spots for student answers.
 See 'How to Use the Lesson Materials' for more details.

-There two other files in a Unit: Exercises, and Projects.
+- Another file is ExercisesSF.
 Excercises also have task and blank spots.
-These are either meant to either: walk students through mechanical or conceptual basics that did not fit within the flow of the main lesson notes and/or reinforce complex or important skills.

 I have AKs for the most of the Exercises, but I have chosen not to publish them on github.
-I know this makes it harder to use them in your own practice, but I think its important to have activites where there's no immediate authority to run to.
+See 'How to Use the Lesson Materials' for more details.

+- The last type of file is a Project.
 Projects are open ended activities where students apply a Unit's content onto a data set of the student's choosing.
-Students are encouraged to copy code from the AK and Exercises for their project, modifying as needed.
-All projects have a proposal component, so that the educator can review a student's proposed data set, and guide them towards a workable model.
+See 'How to Use the Lesson Materials' for more details.

 ### Break Down of the Units: